Wingysam/discordjs-bot-guide/other-guides/using-git-to-share-and-update-code.md

 # Using Git to share and update code

-Have you ever come to a point where you're editing code, removing and adding and changing stuff and all of a sudden you realize, _Shit, I deleted this piece and I need to rewrite or re-use it now.
-Damn!_
+Have you ever come to a point where you're editing code, removing and adding and changing stuff and all of a sudden you realize, Oof, I deleted this piece and I need to rewrite or re-use it now.
+RIP!_

 Have you ever wished there was a simpler way to transfer your code to your hosting, rather than having to connect to an FTP, or zip your file, upload to your host and unzip... you know the drill, right?
 Ugh!